lildude/colinseymour.co.uk/README-cs.md

 - [x] Add a Rakefile and borrow some of the ideas from Octopress
   - [x] Create new post
   - [x] Publish draft post
-  - [ ] Stash posts
 - [ ] Mark draft posts when running with `--drafts` so I can easily distinguish them.
 - [ ] MAYBE: Add fontawesome icons to posts in archives to distinguish types.
 - [ ] Use local copies of remote assets when running locally
 - [x] Determine a better method of detecting locally run than the current site.debug method I'm using - Found it: `JEKYLL_ENV=local jekyll server --watch` and then use `jekyll.environment == 'local'` wherever you need the conditional.
 Jekyll 2.1 intro'd this support.
 - [x] Pre-process locally and save minified content to a branch.
 This makes the repo larger, but quicker to deploy.
 - [x] Add robots.txt
-- [ ] Switch to native liquid HTML compression and use built in Jekyll functionality for CSS & JS compression.
+- [x] Switch to native liquid HTML compression and use built in Jekyll functionality for CSS & JS compression.
-- [ ] Put compressed CSS into header
+- [x] Put compressed CSS into header
 - [x] Use Reduce to just minimize/optimise images that change.
-- [ ] Put page specific CSS into its own file that is only loaded on that page, eg Calculators
+- [ ] Put page specific CSS into its own file that is only loaded on that page

 ## Research material for enhancing rakefile